ntakouris/js-train/README.md

     3. Use the DSL which is better explained by opening up the `index.html` in a browser
     4. Using the interactive visual editor (which generates the DSL)

-2,3,4 Are currently under development.
+2 and 4 Are currently under development.

 ## Pull Requests
 PRs are much welcome; especially if they are preset workouts!